Canon 100D vs Olympus E-M5 II

-The Canon EOS 100D (called Canon SL1 in some regions) and the Olympus OM-D E-M5 Mark II are two digital cameras that were officially introduced, respectively, in March 2013 and February 2015.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Olympus OM-D E-M5 Mark II are two digital cameras that were announced, respectively, in March 2013 and February 2015.
 The 100D is a DSLR, while the E-M5 II is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (100D) and a Four Thirds (E-M5 II) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Olympus provides 15.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Olympus provides 15.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 100D vs Olympus E-M5 II

-An illustration of the physical size and weight of the Canon 100D and the Olympus E-M5 II is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+The physical size and weight of the Canon 100D and the Olympus E-M5 II are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 100D – represents the basis or 100 percent across all the size and weight measures).
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 100D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M5 II is somewhat smaller (1 percent) than the Canon 100D.
 However, the E-M5 II is markedly heavier (15 percent) than the 100D.
 It is noteworthy in this context that the E-M5 II is splash and dust-proof, while the 100D does not feature any corresponding weather-sealing.